ont-app/sparql-client/README.md

 <a name="h3-querying"></a>
 ### Querying

-The native query format is of course SPARQL:
+The native query format is of course SPARQL.
+Let's use this as an example:

 ```
 (def barry-query